26 BEST Vegetarian & Vegan Restaurants in Mexico City

 We didn’t love the ginga hiyayakko with silken tofu because it wasn’t seasoned so tasted quite bland, but the ‘galaxy’ of mushrooms on top was delicious.
 It’s a good place for cocktails in Mexico City with unusual ones like coffee and mushroom mole!

-It’s slightly pricey but worth a try if you’re over the novelty of vegan tacos in Mexico City and craving a unique vegan dining experience.
+It’s slightly pricey but worth a try if you’re over the novelty of vegan tacos in Mexico City and craving a unique dining experience.

 u.to.pi.a – 8/10